qitianwu/NodeFormer/Readme.md

 for image and text classification, respectively.
 The Mini-Imagenet dataset is provided by [Matching Network](https://arxiv.org/abs/1606.04080), and 20News-Group is available at [Scikit-Learn](https://jmlr.org/papers/v12/pedregosa11a.html)

-We also provide an easy access to common datasets including what we used in the Google drive:
+We also provide an easy access to common datasets including what we used (except two large ones) in the Google drive:

     https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=share_link

+The two large datasets can be automatically downloaded by our dataloader functions in `dataset.py`

 ### How to run our codes?